So this is where my drinking water comes from?

 Now it’s time to step down ‘The Ladder’, between Wightman Road and Finsbury Park, where the New River is crossed by a series of side roads.
 Looking at it on a map, each street is a ‘rung’ on the Ladder between Finsbury Park and Turnpike Lane.
 This attractive section of the river has been bypassed by the Council; you will have to ask them why – once it appears above ground again round about Warham Rd, it has a bank side that looks perfectly walkable along.

 Anyway, not to worry, there is a rather interesting alternative, The Harringay Passage, which runs south through the middle of this estate (you can just see it on the map above).
 Now you are probably expecting some gloriously romantic explanation as to why this passage came about – a drovers’ route perhaps, for taking livestock to Smithfield Market; or a smugglers’ route for sneaking contraband into the heart of the capital.
-But sadly the truth is more prosaic – there was an existing sewer there, which was impossible to build on top of!!
+But sadly the truth is more prosaic – there was an existing sewer there, which was deemed inadvisable to build on top of!!

 Anyway, we are the lucky beneficiaries of that; and it’s worth looking out for the bollards with the date of construction, 1886, and cast iron sewer vents looking like lamp posts with the top knocked off along the route.